CuriousNikhil/k5-compose/README.md

   fun main() = k5(size = Size(800f, 500f)) { ... }
 ```

 And there are more number of configurations you can do to k5-compose playground which will be applied to the `Window{..}` composable.
-You can check API docs.
+You can check [API docs](https://javadoc.io/doc/me.nikhilchaudhari/k5-compose/latest/index.html).
-// TODO - api docs.

 ### show